StAlphonsos/perl-sourcemap/README.md

 JS front end.
 You generally have the source map available on the server already but there is a `discover` function in `JS::SourceMap` that will search JS code for a pointer to its source map as per convention.
+You'll have to fetch the URL that `discover` finds yourself, though.

 This module is inspired by https://github.com/mattrobenolt/python-sourcemap It hews fairly closely to that implementation.
-I brought over all of the same test inputs (t/fixtures) and all of their tests.
+I brought over all of the same test inputs (t/fixtures) and all of the tests that made sense (no iterators in Perl).